pierrebai/QtComboBoxTableWidget/README.md

 [https://github.com/pierrebai/QtComboBoxTableWidget](https://github.com/pierrebai/QtComboBoxTableWidget)

-The example is provided as a Visual Studio 2017 solution.
+The example is provided as a CMake project that generates a Visual Studio 2019 solution.